evdatsion/iavl/cmd/iaviewer/README.md

 ```

 This should print out a list of 20 versions of the code.
 Note the the iavl tree will persist multiple
-historical versions, which is a great aid in forensic queries (thanks Tendermint team!).
+historical versions, which is a great aid in forensic queries (thanks Aphelion team!).
 For the rest
 of the cases, we will consider only the last two versions, 190257 (last one where they match) and 190258
 (where they are different).